3 Common Pilot Light Issues That Must Be Addressed

 With gas turned off, check out your thermocouple and see how it looks.
-If it’s dusty or grimy, rub it with fine grit sandpaper or a brush.
+If it’s dusty or grimy, rub it with fine-grit sandpaper or a brush.
 Once it’s cleaned off, reset the whole system and try again.

-Pilot Light Issues Are a Cheap Fix
+Pilot Light Issues are a Cheap Fix

 Most issues with your pilot lighting can be fixed by savvy homeowners.
 But if the issues persist, you may have to contact an expert.

 Be sure there are no drafts in the room where your tank is stored.
 Also, be sure no rodents or pests have made their home there.
-If you’re still struggling with your pilot flame any time of day, feel free to contact our 24-hour service!
+If you’re still struggling with your pilot flame at any time of the day, feel free to contact our 24-hour service!